How Long to Keep Employee Files: 5 Great Tips for Compliance

 - Worker’s compensation, accident or injury reports

-Now that you know which employee records you need to keep and for how long, it’s time to answer the next question: How do you properly maintain employee records so they’re organized, accurate, and secure?
-There are three methods for keeping employee records, and we’ll give you a snapshot of each.
+Knowing which employee records you need to keep and for how long is one thing, but how do you properly maintain employee records so they’re organized, accurate, and secure?
+There are three popular methods for keeping employee records—here’s a breakdown of each.

 Spreadsheets